Live Google docs version found here

 VN installation guide - Explains how to set-up your system locale to work with VNs.
 Ignore the parts about English patches.

 ※ITHVNR - Extracts text from Japanese games as it's being displayed.
 This is Interactive Text Hooker with the Visual Novel Reader (VNR) engine, allowing it to work with a wider selection of stuff (including non-VN stuff like 32bit media players for watching Japanese subbed anime).
-It also doesn't require hook codes for most things.
+It doesn't require hook codes for most things, but if the game isn't hooking properly, you may need to put a hook code in the input box.
 Back-up link.
 Latest version requires Visual C++ Redistributable for Visual Studio 2015.

-※Firefox Auto-scrolling Rikai VN Texthooking with ITHVNR Setup Guide - A guide on setting up ITHVNR so you can send VN text to Firefox and read it with Rikaisama (and use the convenient word mining function).
+※Firefox Auto-scrolling Rikai/Yomichan VN Texthooking with ITHVNR Setup Guide - A guide on setting up ITHVNR so you can send VN text to Firefox and read it with Rikaisama or Yomichan (and use the convenient word mining function).
 The recommended method.

 Google Japanese Input - Input Japanese on Android.